Markham Lutheran Church: Baptized to serve.

 The congregation has voted to make masks optional in the church's nave and in all other areas of the building.

-• as keyboardist, assisting minister, lector (read the lessons), acolyte/communion assistant, or on the altar guild team.
+keyboardist, assisting minister, lector (read the lessons), acolyte/communion assistant, or on the altar guild team.

-* Well fitting NIOSH approved respirators (N95s) and masks (KN95s/KF94s) are recommended by the CDC to protect yourself and others.
+* Well fitting NIOSH approved respirators (N95s) and masks (KN95s/KF94s) are recommended to protect yourself and others.
 The better the seal of any respirator or mask and the more people wearing them, the more effective they are.
 Though an unbraced surgical mask is better than no mask, if worn with a brace to get a good seal, a high quality surgical mask can work well.